 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
-For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is [not] a Multibranch Party [and may act through the preceding Offices].
+For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
 The Calculation Agent is Party A.